Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 }
 ```

-So even though the function is never used for `Customer`s, which are not `SpecialCustomer`s, it's the better solution, because the parameter type is more restrictive in what possible things the function could do.
-But it's not just helpful when maintaining the function implementation, but also when just using is, because having `Customer` instead of `SpecialCustomer` already tell the client-code developer about all the things, this function is guaranteed to not be able to do, which is all the particular `SpecialCustomer` things.
+So even though the function is never used for `Customer`s, which are not `SpecialCustomer`s, it is the better solution, because the parameter type is more restrictive in what possible things the function could do.
+But it is not just helpful when maintaining the function implementation, but also when just using is, because having `Customer` instead of `SpecialCustomer` already tell the client-code developer about all the things, this function is guaranteed to not be able to do, which is all the particular `SpecialCustomer` things.
 Thus using `Customer` instead of `SpecialCustomer` has made things simpler.

 ```java
 class Order {